My On-Line Publications

 photograph of

-match to the dimensions specified in a H&W engineering notebook, making the object on the barge most likely the center
+the dimensions specified in a H&W engineering notebook, making the object on the barge most likely the center propeller waiting to

 Titanic.